Photo Credit: View of Kachemak Bay. Dane Gregory

 Visit Homer Alaska (1:57)

-Homer is billed as the "Halibut Fishing Capital of Alaska," but there's so much more in this charming, end-of-the-road Alaska town.
+Homer is one of Alaska's best small towns.
+It's long been known as the "Halibut Fishing Capital of Alaska," but there's so much more in this charming, end-of-the-road Alaska town.
 It's also the Ecological Tourism Capital of Alaska.
 An eclectic mix of artists, fisherman and outdoor lovers make up the lifeblood of Homer, drawn by its slow pace and postcard setting by the clear-water Kachemak Bay.
 And the residents take great pride in keeping their beautiful land and waters pristine and healthy, with some organizations routinely scheduling trail and water cleanings.
-It takes some effort to get here, but we recommend you do, and try to spend a couple days to a week at least—this is one of Alaska's best small towns.
+It takes some effort to get here, but we recommend you do, and try to spend a couple days to a week at least.

 Favorite Activities in Homer